MMP for Enriques pairs and singular Enriques varieties: Asymptotic theory for Enriques manifolds

 Let $V$ be an irreducible component of $\abs(D)$.
 Then there exists an irreducible component $T$ of $\pi^{-1}(V)$ mapping onto $V$ via $\pi$.
-By \eqref{eq:preimage_of_augmented_base_loci} and \cite[Theorem A(1)]{DO23} we know that $\dim T \geq n$, and since $\pi$ is finite, we conclude that $\dim V \geq n$, as asserted. \end{proof}
+By \eqref{eq:preimage_of_augmented_base_loci} and \cite[Theorem A(1)]{DRO25} we know that $\dim T \geq n$, and since $\pi$ is finite, we conclude that $\dim V \geq n$, as asserted. \end{proof}

-Using the augmented base locus of big divisor classes on a projective variety, it is possible to characterize various cones in its Néron-Severi space.
-For example, the pseudo-effective cone $\Pseff(Z)$ of a projective variety $Z$ can be viewed as the set of Cartier divisor classes on $Z$ whose augmented base locus has codimension at least one in $Z$.
+Using the augmented base locus of big divisor classes on a given projective variety, it is possible to characterize various cones in its N\'eron--Severi space.
+For example, the pseudoeffective cone $\Pseff(Z)$ of a projective variety $Z$ can be viewed as the set of Cartier divisor classes on $Z$ whose augmented base locus has codimension at least one in $Z$; see \cite[Examples 1.7 and 1.18]{ELMNP06}.
 This construction can be generalized in a natural way as follows.